Greg Zerzan

+Gregory Zerzan serves as the 25th General Counsel of the U.S. Department of Transportation.

-Greg Zerzan is an attorney and former acting assistant secretary of the U.S Treasury under President George W. Bush.
+Gregory Zerzan is an attorney and former acting assistant secretary of the U.S Treasury under President George W. Bush.
 He has held several prominent posts in government and is a frequent speaker on markets and public policy matters.

 Early life and education

 Zerzan is the youngest son of Charles J. Zerzan Jr. and Joan Kathan Zerzan.
 Charles Zerzan, Jr. was a noted physician and decorated military officer; Zerzan's grandfather, Charles Zerzan Sr., was likewise a distinguished U.S. Army veteran.
 Joan Zerzan was a noted Oregonian widely respected for an array of talents.
 Zerzan grew up in Portland, Oregon, and attended both undergraduate and law school at Willamette University in Salem, Oregon.
-While at Willamette he worked in the Oregon State Legislature as an aid to various members of the state house and Senate.
+While at Willamette, he worked in the Oregon State Legislature as an aid to various members of the state House and Senate.
 He was a member of the Delta Zeta chapter of the Sigma Chi Fraternity and alumnus of the Order of Triple Omega.